Introduction

 First of all, check if you can join or revive an existing chapter.
 Consult the global chapters map for this and also search on social-media platforms and search engines for existing chapters because the map may not be complete.

 An easy way to quickly build up momentum is by starting a chat group on e.g. Signal.
+If you’re the person that is taking the initiative, you could create the Signal group and make it publicly shareable by link.
+You can then share that link on e.g. social-media.
+Make sure the Signal group has an appropriate name, such as “TZM Amsterdam” to attract people within your locality.
 It is recommended to build the foundation of your chapter on open-source solutions to shape the cultural direction for the future of your chapter.
 In this group you may discuss the following:

-2. Discuss each other’s strengths and weaknesses and develop a general short-term strategy to exploit them.
-Check in particular for management, IT, multimedia and writing skills.
+- Discuss each other’s strengths and weaknesses and develop a general short-term strategy to exploit them.
+Check in particular for management, IT, multimedia, and writing skills.

 Information base